-I have worked in the same organization for more than 14 years.
-That seems to be a rarity these days, especially for those that want to increase income.
+I have worked in the same organization for more than 15 years.
+That seems to be a rarity these days, especially for those that want to increase their income.
 While it’s true that moving to different companies can be a great way to increase income, you can find those same opportunities within your organization as well.
-The great thing about getting a promotion in your own company is that you retain benefits with longer tenure.
+The great thing about getting a promotion in your company is that you retain benefits with longer tenure.
 For example, vacation time often increases the longer you work with the same company.
 There may also be some perks that kick in once you are vested in retirement accounts (company matching, pension, etc.).

 My Experience Getting Promoted Fast

 I started at my current organization right out of graduate school.
 It took me a few years to get my bearings and understand the corporate culture.
 For the first three years of my career, I sat back and learned as much about the organization.
 Even more important, I tried to do excellent work.
 My intentions were never to sit in a C-suite, but I certainly was interested in advancing through the organization.

 After three years of being relatively patient, that finally started to happen.
 Then, almost in a blur, I was promoted several times during the next nine years.
 Often I was taking on completely different jobs within my organization.
 By my fourth promotion, I started managing people.
 Along the way, I liked some roles and one or two that I didn’t.
 While changing jobs was stressful, each change came with periods of significant professional growth.
 Once I knew what I was doing in a role, I was moved on to the next.

 7 Ways to Get Promoted Fast at Work

 What makes a person successful in a corporate environment?
 If someone were to ask me to summarize in five words or less, I’d say to “achieve results and build relationships.”
 Some people may find this common sense, but balancing the two is essential.